SDM-TIB/DocBiasKG/DocBias_over_InterpretME/README.md

 # Documenting Bias over InterpretME
 ![Design Pattern of Tracing as a Principled Approach](https://raw.githubusercontent.com/SDM-TIB/DocBiasKG/main/images/Fake_News_InterpretME-1.png "Design Pattern of Tracing as a Principled Approach")
-Figure depicts a use-case utilizing a principled Hybrid AI technique.
-The InterpretME pipeline preprocesses input datasets, e.g., News collection datasets in this use-case and optimizes hyperparameters for the ML classification task of detecting fake news.
-The trained model makes predictions, and LIME provides local explanations for each news.
-In the tracing layer, InterpretME creates the InterpretME KG by tracing metadata and semantically interpreting the traces.
+The figure represents a use-case involving a principled Hybrid AI methodology. ``InterpretME`` is a principled hybrid AI framework used to trace bias involved in the predictive pipeline.
+In the training layer, the pipeline accepts raw data on News, Users, and Publishers from two different benchmark datasets: Dataset 1: BuzzFeed News and Dataset 2: PolitiFact.
+Further hyperparameter optimization is carried out to train the model on the best-suited parameters obtained from AutoML.
+In this scenario, Random Forest classifier model is used to select the top-ranking features for training the decision tree classifier.
+In addition, `LIME` generates local explanations for all instances in the news dataset.
+Simultaneously, all traced metadata obtained during pipeline execution is used semantically to generate ``InterpretME KG``.

 ## Getting Started to execute DocBias over InterpretME